-We carried out cross-sectional study on infectious diseases in Mbita and Kwale area using HDSS (Health and Demographic Surveillance System) as the collaboration with Niigata University and Department of Eco-epidemiology.
-In 2011, the feasible studies on shistosomiasis, other helminthic and protozoan infections, HIV/AIDS, tuberculosis and so on were launched.
+We are repeating cross-sectional study on infectious diseases including shistosomiasis, other helminthic and protozoan infections, Malaria, tuberculosis and so on, in Mbita and Kwale area using HDSS (Health and Demographic Surveillance System) as the collaboration with London School, Niigata Univ.
+Kanazawa Univ. and Dept. Vector Ecology and Environment, Immunogenetics and Eco-epidemiology.